 Sustainability has never been more important.
-We’re all really starting to feel the effects of a world out of balance, whether that be through hurricanes, mud slides, flooding or forest fires.
-But it’s not all doom and gloom, in fact the solutions to the problems we’re facing already exist!
+We’re all really starting to feel the effects of a world out of balance.
+But it’s not all doom and gloom.

 As always it comes back to education.
 We need to make sure we’re educating ourselves and the next generation on sustainability issues and how to live and create societies which are more eco-friendly.
 There are magnificent schools and projects across the world who are already doing this, so here’s four of our favourite ways to embrace sustainability at school.

 1. Global Learning

 Why wait until you’re grown-up to take action on the United Nations Sustainable Development Goals (SDGs)?
 At Global Learning, learners from all over the world collaborate on ambitious projects addressing pressing real-life challenges based on the SDGs.